 As an institutional diploma program, the Willmington School of the Bible provides a focused selection of Bible study, Christian ministry, church history, and theology courses so that you can focus on deepening your faith and knowledge of Scripture.

-By earning a diploma from a nonprofit university whose online programs ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility, you will be set apart from others in your field.
+By earning a diploma from a nonprofit university whose online programs are widely recognized for academic quality, affordability, and accessibility, you will be set apart from others in your field.
 Our Willmington School of the Bible online program is well suited for lay ministers, pastors, Christian leaders, and those interested in a deeper study of the Bible for personal growth.

 Can I Transfer Credits I Have Earned with my WSB Diploma into a Bachelor’s Degree?

 If you choose to pursue a Bachelor of Science in Religion at a later time, all 60 credit hours earned in the WSB program may be transferred as a mix of foundational biblical studies and electives.
 This means you would only have around 60 additional credit hours of accredited online course content to complete to earn your bachelor’s degree.
 Transfer credit would best fit into a Bachelor of Science in Religion but can be used in any of Liberty’s undergraduate religion degrees.
 Undergraduate credit from other programs cannot be applied to your Willmington School of the Bible program.

 If you would like to transfer any credits you’ve earned in the WSB diploma, please send an email to the online transcript evaluation team at firstname.lastname@example.org with this request.
 Your transcript will be evaluated, and the appropriate credit will be posted in our system.